OneOfOne/xast/README.md

 [astrewrite](https://github.com/fatih/astrewrite) package.
 The main difference is that the passed walk function can also check a node's parent.

+Also deleting a node will automatically remove any assocociated comments with it.

+Note that this is similar to https://go-review.googlesource.com/c/go/+/55790 but the API itself is a lot simpler.

 # Example

 ```go